frckbrice/maketing-by-game-app/docs/setup/SETUP.md

-# Lottery App Setup Guide
+# BlackFriday Marketing App Setup Guide

 This guide will help you set up the Lottery Marketing Application on your local machine.